-There's 2 issues I need answered on this.
+There are 2 issues I need to answer this.

-First being the obvious; will restoring from the backup image fail because the partition size of my current drive is 498gb and not within the 64gb limit?
+First, being obvious; will restore from the backup image fail because the partition size of my current drive is 498gb and not within the 64gb limit?
 Or does it only backup the files and disregard partition size.

-The second question is; IF it can simply be restored using windows' build-in tools, will it have any "alignment" issues?
-I know a fresh install will definitely not as it aligns it in the process, but I've read about people having issues when transferring their partitions.
+The second question is; IF it can simply be restored using Windows' built-in tools, will it have any "alignment" issues?
+I know a fresh install will not as it aligns it in the process, but I've read about people having issues when transferring their partitions.

 Thanks!
 I've been working on creating the smallest footprint and the most compatible and non-write intensive settings as possible for preparation, as this is a fresh install it would be nice to not have to do anything but simply hit restore.

 Running out of storage memory to store the updates or the backup data on the drive of your device operating windows 7?
-Then you must be looking forward to windows 7 backup restore to new hard drive.
-New drive means SSD, as it is the most viable option.
+Then you must be looking forward to windows 7 backup restore to the new hard drive.
+The new drive means SSD, as it is the most viable option.
 So, windows 7 upgrade hard drive to SSD is your task.
-To make it work, you need a SSD alignment software.
-This software will help to transfer all the backed up data on new SSD or restore system image to new SSD.
+To make it work, you need an SSD alignment software.
+This software will help to transfer all the backed up data on new SSD or restore the system image to the new SSD.
 How it exactly works to backup and restore windows 7 to an SSD, this article will explain it all.

 HDD to SSD transfer is carried out to achieve faster performance.
 Using the SSD software, it comes with an option of SSD alignment.
 This helps to increase the writing and reading speed of SSD.

 Other cases to windows 7 upgrade hard drive to SSD may involve any virus or malware attack of the device and to avoid data loss, you use the SSD to back up the data.
-Faulty HDD i.e. bad sectors on drive or corrupt file systems may also make you to feel an urge of backing up and restoring all the data and operation system of windows 7 to SSD.
+Faulty HDD i.e. bad sectors on the drive or corrupt file systems may also make you feel an urge to backing up and restoring all the data and operating systems of Windows 7 to SSD.

 Now the question is how a task like windows 7 upgrade hard drive to SSD can be performed?
-As an answer, before heading towards any third party application software tool, there are some built-in mechanisms that can help to perform the function.
+As an answer, before heading towards any third party application software tool, some built-in mechanisms can help to perform the function.
 Here are three of them.

-Step 2: Now in the main windows menu, select the option of control panel followed by selecting system and security.
+Step 2: Now in the menu of the main window, select the option of control panel followed by selecting system and security.

 Step 3: In the menu of system and security, next you have to select the option of backup and restore.

-Step 4: In backup and restore, click on the option of create a system image.
+Step 4: In backup and restore, click on the option of creating a system image.

 Step 5: Now select the destination path i.e. the hard drive you inserted.
 Click next to continue.